Fraunhofer-AISEC/codyze/docs/content/en/docs/Getting Started/configuration.md

   }
 }
 ```
-The value of the option is taken from the object which correspond to the subcommand used for the execution.
+The value of the option is taken from the object which corresponds to the subcommand used for the execution.
 This means if `codyze analyze` is called, source would be `src`, and if `codyze lsp` is called, source would be `other-src`.
 An exemplary configuration file for __Codyze v3__ can also be found in the [GitHub repository](https://github.com/Fraunhofer-AISEC/codyze/blob/main/codyze-v3/codyze/config.json).